codio/site/source/docs/ide/editing/search-replace.html.markdown

 ## Pattern & Wildcard Matching (Globs)
-When you are searching, you can specify a search pattern in the 'Where' field.
+When you are searching, you can specify a search pattern in the **Where** field.

 Lets say you have the following project